ExtendedXmlSerializer/home/docs/get-started/index.rst

 |Build status| |NuGet| # ExtendedXmlSerializer Extended Xml Serializer
 for .NET

+Support platforms

+- .NET 4.5
-Support platforms \* .NET 4.5 \* .NET Platform Standard 1.6
+- .NET Platform Standard 1.6

+Support framework:

-Support framework: \* ASP.NET Core \* WebApi
+- ASP.NET Core
+- WebApi

+Support features:

-Support features \* Deserialization xml from standard XMLSerializer \* Serialization class, struct, generic class, primitive type, generic list and dictionary, array, enum \* Serialization class with property interface \* Serialization circular reference and reference Id \* Deserialization of old version of xml \* Property encryption \* Custom serializer \* Support XmlElementAttribute and XmlRootAttribute \* POCO - all configurations (migrations, custom serializer...) are outside the class
+- Deserialization xml from standard XMLSerializer
+- Serialization class, struct, generic class, primitive type, generic list and dictionary, array, enum
+- Serialization class with property interface
+- Serialization circular reference and reference Id
+- Deserialization of old version of xml
+- Property encryption
+- Custom serializer
+- Support XmlElementAttribute and XmlRootAttribute
+- POCO - all configurations (migrations, custom serializer...) are outside the class

-Standard XML Serializer in .NET is very limited. \* Does not support serialization of class with circular reference or class with interface property. \* There is no mechanism for reading the old version of XML.
+Standard XML Serializer in .NET is very limited.

+- Does not support serialization of class with circular reference or class with interface property.
+- There is no mechanism for reading the old version of XML.
-\* If you want create custom serializer, your class must inherit from IXmlSerializable.
+- If you want create custom serializer, your class must inherit from IXmlSerializable.
 This means that your class will not be a POCO class.
-\* Does not support IoC
+- Does not support IoC

 Serialization
 =============